Document archiving: security and safety standards 2022

 The easiest way to think about document management is as a subset of the broader ECM capability set.
 Document management covers many of the core features such as capturing, indexing, archiving, automating and controlling information, but typically only with respect to the information found in documents.

 A complete ECM system might manage information from web content, social media accounts, and other highly dynamic and scalable information sources that are outside the boundaries of a document.
-For larger organizations, this can be immensely valuable.
-For many smaller organizations, document management may suffice.
+For larger organisations, this can be immensely valuable.
+For many smaller organisations, document management may suffice.

 It is important to note that “Enterprise Content Management” is not only valuable for large companies.
-The value of ECM can be realized in organizations of any size, despite the leading word.
+The value of ECM can be realised in organisations of any size, despite the leading word.

 Enterprise content management sounds like a complex process — and it certainly can be.
 But once you understand some of the terms and processes involved in ECM, it makes it less of an alien technical process and more of a business process that's somewhat familiar.
 Check out some of the glossary terms below to get more acquainted with ECM systems.

 The right enterprise content management software offers benefits that range from efficiency and organisation to improved customer satisfaction and compliance.
 Some of the benefits you can expect to see from a well-implemented ECM solution include:

 One of the most important best practices for enterprise content management is taking the time to properly implement your solution.
 The following 10 steps help ensure organisations choose the right ECM, communicate the change to employees and other stakeholders and actually address business needs with the software.

 Leverage free demos and product trials to learn more about the contenders.
 Use the data you've collected to make a checklist defining your needs and must-haves.
 Assign members of the project team to evaluate solutions on the market and present those that best meet your needs.